cmu-mars/brass_gazebo_config_manager/README.md

 )
 ```

-For updating the parameters of the battery model we use ROS services,
+For setting and getting configuration of the robot we use ROS services,
 so here we explain how to add new services to the code if needed:

 ```bash